Choose the health content that’s right for you, and get it delivered right in your inbox.

-Kitchens are where we come together as families to cook, bake, share meals and bond.
-But there are also some dangerous elements, from sharp knives to boiling water, making unexpected accidents in the kitchen fairly common.
+While the kitchen is often thought of as the heart of the home, with everything good comes the other side.
+Kitchens are where we come together as families to cook, bake, share and bond.
+But there are also hidden dangers lurking from sharp knives to boiling water, making unexpected accidents in the kitchen a fairly common occurrence.

-Dr. Gonzalez is here to cover five common kitchen injuries, how they occur and when to go to the ER.
+Read on to learn about five common kitchen injuries, how they occur and when to go to the ER.

 Burns are common injuries in the kitchen as you move food in and out of ovens, navigate pots and pans on hot stoves and dodge sizzling oil and boiling water.
 Did the oven mitt slip as you removed a casserole from a hot oven?
 Did you forget the handle on your cast iron skillet was still scalding as you absentmindedly picked it up?
-These are understandable but painful accidents that can happen to the best of us.
+These are understandable but painful accidents that happen to the best of us every day.

 Go directly to the ER if your burn: